 To prevent misuse, companies can obscure coordinates, though this may reduce the data’s usefulness for others.
 Louise Willemen, Professor at the University of Twente, stressed the importance of transparency and metadata.
 “Companies concerned about sensitive species data can coarse-grain location data and add user terms, but the key is transparency,” she said.
 “When you receive data, you want to know what’s behind it.
 So why not include that clarity when you share data too?
 Tell the world how, when, and where data were collected.”

-Solutions discussed included trust-building, standardised licensing, tiered access, anonymisation, and better metadata.
-Aligning data-sharing with ESG frameworks could also help reframe it as a strategic asset.
+The solutions discussed to encourage data sharing included trust-building, standardised licensing, tiered access, anonymisation, and improved metadata.
+Aligning data sharing with Environmental, Social and Governance (ESG) frameworks could also help to reframe it as a strategic asset.

 From data to decision-making